animal-tree/Writing-stuff/Stuff23-Qualia.md

 is not self-contradicting.
 Can a function "exist"?

 To that end, we will argue yes, by noting the function of observation.
-'I observe."
+"I observe."
 Whatever this function is, perhaps we can equate it to $\mathrm{I}$ the Identity function.
 By analogy, if not, in a moment... literally.

 For that matter, an elementary particle, something that is *presumed*, axiomatically, to exist without justifying cause, hence "elementary", is itself a function with a quantum state that affects and determines the functions of other elementary particles.
 Perhaps... in a moment... we will equate it to $\mathrm{I}$ as well.